MattHatwey/Manemo/chapter4.md

 "Shut up" said another.

+"Hey!!!
+That was mean!" said one voice.

 "Um, where are we?" said another voice.

 "I don't know.
 What do you think?" said another voice.

+"Hmm..." said another voice.

 "..." said another.